taf2/curb/README.markdown

 Curb is a work-in-progress, and currently only supports libcurl's `easy` and `multi` modes.

+A big advantage to Curb over all other known ruby http libraries is it's ability to handle timeouts without the use of threads.

 ## License

 Curb is copyright (c) 2006 Ross Bamford, and released under the terms of the